Morganite (gem)

 Morganite is an orange or pink variety of beryl and is also a gemstone.
 Morganite is mined in Brazil, Afghanistan, Mozambique, Namibia, the United States, and Madagascar.

 Morganite has grown in popularity since 2010.
-Brides and CNN have even listed it as a good alternative to diamond.
+Brides and CNN have listed it as a possible alternative to diamond for engagement rings.

+It mostly occurs in association with minerals like: albite, cleavelandite, quartz, aquamarine, elbaite, lepidolite, schorl, tourmaline and muscovite.

 Name

-Morganite is named after J. P. Morgan.
+Following the discovery of a new locality for rose beryl in Madagascar in 1910, George Kunz proposed the name morganite at a meeting of the New York Academy of Sciences on 5 December 1910 to honour his friend and customer J.P.
+Morgan for his financial support for the arts and sciences, and his important gifts of gems to the American Museum of Natural History in New York and to the Museum of Natural History in Paris.
+Morgan was one of the most important gem collectors in the early 1900s – his collection was partly assembled by Tiffany and Company and their chief gemmologist, Kunz.

 Morganite is also known as pink beryl, rose beryl, pink emerald, and "cesian (or caesian) beryl".

 Characteristics

 The pink color of morganite is attributed to Mn2+ ions.
-Morganite is pleochroic; when it is viewed down its c crystallographic axis the color is more pink.
+Morganite is pleochroic; when it is viewed down its crystallographic axis the color is more pink.

-In comparison to emerald, morganite lacks inclusions and fractures, thus making it more durable than emerald.
+In comparison to emerald, morganite has fewer inclusions and fractures, thus making it more durable than emerald.

 History

 Pink beryl of fine color and good sizes was first discovered on an island off the coast of Madagascar in 1910.
 It was also known, with other gemstone minerals, such as tourmaline and kunzite, at Pala, California.
 In December 1910, the New York Academy of Sciences named the pink variety of beryl "morganite" after financier J. P. Morgan.

 On October 7, 1989, one of the largest gem morganite specimens ever uncovered, eventually called "The Rose of Maine", was found at the Bennett Quarry in Buckfield, Maine, US.
 The crystal, originally somewhat orange in hue, was 23 cm long and about 30 cm across, and weighed (along with its matrix) just over 50 lb.

 Before 2011, morganite was unknown in many jewelry stores.
 But, recently morganite has been increasing in popularity.